-Players who can afford playing at higher levels will also find that these games tend to pay out a higher percentage of coin-in back toi players as well.
+Players who can afford to play at higher levels will also find that these games tend to pay out a higher percentage of coin-in back to players as well.

 It’s important to remember to only play an amount that you can comfortably afford to lose without affecting your regular budget.
 Slots are meant as entertainment and should be seen as a way to have fun.

 What determines if a player wins on a slot machine?

 Older slot machines used mechanical reels and if certain symbols lined up on these reels then a player could win a certain amount.
 However, most modern slots are completely computer-based.
 These games feature video reels with numerous possible combinations to win.

 However, an actual spin is determined by a random number generator (RNG) within the game’s computer system.
 The video reels simply offer a video representation of what the RNG instantaneously determines when a player hits the “spin” button.
 An RNG guarantees players a completely random gaming experience.

 These are the games you may see paying out massive six- and seven-figure jackpots.
 The reason these payouts get so large is that these games are connected to other machines within a wide area across multiple jurisdictions.